DanielYakubov/Red-Flagger-Word-Catcher/data_building/README.md

 # Data Creation

-This folder contains the scripts used to generate data for annotaion and subsequently post-process the annotated data.
+This folder contains the scripts used to generate data for annotation and subsequently post-process the annotated data.

 ## Procedure